 Art Hazelwood (Minister of Culture) does artwork and graphic design for WRAP.
 He is a well-known artist with a long history of working on issues related to social justice.
 Staff and volunteers have been using his artwork, charts and poster around the country to help spread WRAP’s message.

-Coral Feigin (Organizing Assistant) Coral comes from the rural east coast of Canada.
+Coral Feigin (Community Organizer) Coral comes from the rural east coast of Canada.
 She is a community organizer who does work around prison abolition, queer and trans liberation and poor people’s community power.
 Coral is also a member of Critical Resistance Oakland working to stop the expansion of the prison industrial-complex and build up alternatives to prisons and policing.

 Monica Beemer (Development Director) MSW, served as the Director of Sisters of the Road, a nonprofit cafe and community for people experiencing homelessness and a core member of WRAP, from 2001 to 2013.
 She has served on the WRAP board for the past 7 years, supporting and organizing with the Homeless Bill of Rights and other WRAP campaigns.
 Monica is the co-chair of the national Assembly to End Poverty and President-elect of the Social Welfare Action Alliance, social workers building a movement for radical social change social work in the United States.
 She was named the Extraordinary Non-Profit Executive Director in Portland for 2009 by Portland Magazine and was featured in Yes!
 Magazine in the section “People we Love.”
 She is from both rural (Newport) and urban (Portland) Oregon and currently serves as Station Co-Manager of KBOO Community Radio with Mic Crenshaw, along with the work she gets to do with WRAP and other amazing social justice, social change groups.